-Lecture: “Simian Malaria: Understanding, Taking Action, Eliminating” by Sylvie Manguin
+Lecture titled “Simian Malaria: Understanding, Taking Action, Eliminating” by Sylvie Manguin

-• Event type: Conference
+• Event Type: Conference

 • Dates: January 29, 2024

-• Schedule: 5:00–6:30 p.m.
+• Schedule: 5:00 p.m.–6:30 p.m.

 • Location: Lecture Hall J, School of Pharmacy